Online Saxophone Lessons

 Solving a Common Problem

 BetterSax.com is all about solving this problem that many saxophone players have.
 Traditionally, if you want to learn the saxophone you have a choice between the Jazz method, and the Classical method.
-This course fills in the gap and teaches the information that has been the most useful in my saxophone playing career and was never taught to me in music school.
+This course fills in the gap and teaches the information that has been the most useful in my saxophone playing career.
+It was never taught to me in music school.
 That’s right, with all honesty I can say that 90% of what I play professionally is stuff I learned outside of classical and jazz music school and method books.
-Not to say that everything I learned in school is not valuable information that contributes to my overall musicianship, but it’s kind of like your high school trigonometry class.
+Not to say that everything I learned in school is not valuable information that contributes to my overall musicianship.
+However, it’s kind of like your high school trigonometry class.
 You’re not going to use it everyday.
 That’s why I’ve created the Online Saxophone Solution for saxophone players

 So who is this for?